acoustep/acoutips/README.md

 * Plugin call with no parameters
 * Transitional effects
 * responsive horizontal
+* onShow and onHide functionality

 ## Intended Improvements
 * Tidying up code
 * Prettier default styling
 * An option to click off to hide tooltip
+* onShowing and onHidden functionality